TekniskSupport/ST-HA-Multi-button-remote/README.md

 smartthings + home asisstant

 ### Why?
-The built in Smartthings<-->home-assistant bridge does not send button nubmer to home assistant, so multi button devices won't work as expected within HA.
+The built in Smartthings<-->home-assistant bridge does not send button number to home assistant, so multi button devices won't work as expected within HA.

 ### How
 I push data to the home-assistant api to fire an event, including button number